 - Always consult your health care provider if you have questions about your health or before starting any treatment

-In 2017, there were 161 confirmed and probable cases reported to IDPH.
+In 2021, there were 23 cases of pertussis reported to IDPH.

 For more detailed information and statistics on all notifiable diseases, please see our current annual report located in the reports section of the CADE homepage.